AdaCore/spark2014/docs/ug/alfa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The contracts of functions called in annotations are essential for automatic proofs.
-The current translation scheme in GNATprove could introduce inconsistent axioms for incorrect function contracts, so we restrict calls in annotations to expression functions only.
-The syntax of expression functions, introduced in Ada 2012, allows defining functions whose implementation simply returns an expression.
-For such expression functions to be called in annotations in Alfa, they must not have contracts and only call other expression functions with the same qualities, and no recursion is allowed between them:
+Currently, the knowledge that a function call in an annotation respects its postcondition (when called in a context where the precondition is satisfied) is only available for expression functions.
+The syntax of expression functions, introduced in Ada 2012, allows defining functions whose implementation simply returns an expression, such as ``Even``, ``Odd`` and ``Is_Prime`` below.

 .. code-block:: ada